 4. Write A Letter Of Hardship

-The final piece of your loss mitigation application will be a letter of hardship.
+The final piece of your loss mitigation application: a letter of hardship.
+This step isn’t necessary for everyone, but if one is requested of you, it’s helpful to know what it is and what should go in it.
 This document must clearly explain why you’re having trouble making your mortgage payments.

-Your body paragraph should concisely explain the circumstances that have made or will likely make you fall behind in your payments and why the situation is out of your control.
+- The body paragraph should concisely explain the circumstances that have made or will likely make you fall behind in your payments and why you cannot gain control over the situation.

-You should conclude by letting the lender know you’re seeking a loan modification so you can uphold your obligation, and provide the name of any financial counselor you’ve consulted during the process.
+- Conclude by letting the lender know you’re seeking a loan modification so you can uphold your obligation and provide the name of any financial counselor you’ve consulted during the process.

 5. Accept Or Deny An Offer

-After completing the application process, you will hopefully receive a modification offer.
-The alternative your lender presents you may or may not gel with you and your finances.
-That’s why it’s ultimately up to you to determine whether you’d like to accept or deny the offer.
+After completing the application process, you may receive a modification offer.
+Your lender may also present you with an alternative, so you can determine whether you’d like to accept or deny the offer.

 - Stop an in-progress foreclosure

 - Prevent foreclosure before the process begins